Identity Verification in the Healthcare Industry

 On top of that, the healthcare industry is known for being cautious about adopting new technologies and processes due to concerns about disruption and patient safety.
 Resistance to change can lead to the continued use of traditional verification methods.

 That’s why adopting new technology is another significant challenge healthcare facilities face today.
-Software applications such as patient administration systems, laboratory information management apps, and appointment scheduling software are using machine learning and artificial intelligence.
+Software applications such as patient administration systems, laboratory information management apps, and appointment scheduling software use machine learning and artificial intelligence.
 To harness advanced healthcare technology fully, medical staff must know how to connect to a secure healthcare environment.
 An identity verification system ensures the security of a patient’s medical record.

 Why the Healthcare Industry is the Prime Target for Fraudsters